 |---|---|---|---|

-| Plant and Inventory Management | Central asset master data, lifecycle management of plants | Asset ID, location, technical parameters, maintenance history | SAP EAM, IBM Maximo, IoT platforms |
+| Asset and Inventory Management | Central asset master data, lifecycle management of assets | Asset ID, location, technical parameters, maintenance history | SAP EAM, IBM Maximo, IoT platforms |

-| Maintenance management | Maintenance planning, work orders, spare parts management | Maintenance intervals, SLAs, parts catalog | CMMS, maintenance software, ERP |
+| Maintenance Management | Maintenance planning, work orders, spare parts management | Maintenance intervals, SLAs, parts catalog | CMMS, maintenance software, ERP |

-| Area and Room Management | Area balance, occupancy planning, desk booking | Floor plan, room capacity, occupancy rules | BIM/IFC, room occupancy software, HR systems |
+| Space and Room Management | Space balance, occupancy planning, desk booking | Floor plan, room capacity, occupancy rules | BIM/IFC, room occupancy software, HR systems |

-| Helpdesk / Service Management | Ticketing, prioritization, SLA monitoring | Incident source, priority, assigned technician | Mobile apps, supplier portals, SLA dashboards |
+| Helpdesk / Service Management | ticketing, prioritization, SLA monitoring | Message source, priority, assigned technicians | Mobile apps, supplier portals, SLA dashboards |

 | Energy and sustainability reporting | Consumption data acquisition, KPIs, CO2 reporting | Meter master data, consumption time series | Building automation systems, energy management-Tools |